 - Having a baby or adopting a child

-- Sudden loss of coverage
+- A sudden loss of coverage

 - Turning 26 and aging out of your parents’ insurance